ZORB software helps businesses align with multiple Cyber Essentials controls

 Conclusion

 ZORB can help meet several controls for Cyber Essentials (or ISO27001).
-Cyber security is about protection-in-depth.
+Cyber security is about protection in depth.
 This means using multiple best-in-class protection tools.
 If one tool is evaded, there is backup protection behind it.
 In some cases, ZORB might not meet the specific control requirements but is complementary to other tools that do.

 About the Author